HMKnapp/spotify-ripper/README.md

 pyenv rehash
 ```

-> Note that Spotify may no longer be issuing developer keys.
-See [Libspotify’s Deprecation](https://github.com/richardk80/spotify-ripper/blob/master/README.rst#libspotifys-deprecation)
+> Spotify may no longer be issuing developer keys.
+See [Libspotify’s Deprecation](https://github.com/richardk80/spotify-ripper/blob/master/README.md#libspotifys-deprecation)

 Take the application key file ```spotify_appkey.key``` from this repo (requires a Spotify Premium Account) and move the file to the ```~/.spotify-ripper``` directory (or use the ```-k | --key``` option).

 ### Ubuntu / Debian

-> Note that as of Ubuntu 20.04, Python 2 has been removed and Python 3 is the default.
+> As of Ubuntu 20.04, Python 2 has been removed and Python 3 is the default.
 You can use the pyenv method to install Python 2 on Ubuntu 20.04 and up, but if that does not work you can follow this [guide](https://www.vultr.com/docs/how-to-install-python-2-on-ubuntu-20-04).

 The recommended approach uses [pyenv](https://github.com/yyuu/pyenv).
 If you don't use pyenv, you need to install the ```python-dev``` package also.

-> Note that to install spotify-ripper on Raspberry Pi 4, you need to be running Ubuntu 18.04.5 or 20.04.1 and you should choose "Raspberry Pi 3 (Hard-Float) preinstalled server image" if it is 18.04.5 or "Raspberry Pi Generic (Hard-Float) preinstalled server image" if it is 20.04.1 because the ARM64 version will not work at all.
+> To install spotify-ripper on Raspberry Pi 4, you need to be running Ubuntu 18.04.5 or 20.04.1 and you should choose "Raspberry Pi 3 (Hard-Float) preinstalled server image" if it is 18.04.5 or "Raspberry Pi Generic (Hard-Float) preinstalled server image" if it is 20.04.1 because the ARM64 version will not work at all.

 Here are links to the actual distros you can use: [18.04.5](https://cdimage.ubuntu.com/releases/18.04.5/release/ubuntu-18.04.5-preinstalled-server-armhf+raspi3.img.xz) / [20.04.1](https://cdimage.ubuntu.com/releases/20.04/release/ubuntu-20.04.1-preinstalled-server-armhf+raspi.img.xz)